 • transition from assistance to supervision and control;

-• attributing blame for their own failures to others;
+• attributing blame for one's own failures to other people;

-• the dominance of stereotypes in behavior towards employees, patients is a manifestation of an inhuman approach to people.
+• the dominance of stereotypes in behavior towards employees and patients is a manifestation of an inhumane approach to people.

 • lack of empathy;